hiegz/raspi/README.md

 ## Setup Guide

-This document assumes that the network device used as a wireless access point is named `ap0` and the network device connected to the internet as `inet0`.
+This document assumes that the network device used for a 2.4GHz wireless access point is named `ap0`, the network device used for a 5GHz wireless access point - `ap1`, and the network device connected to the internet - `inet0`.
+Keep in mind that the selected hardware must support the frequency on which it operates.

 In order to set appropriate adapter names in your system, add the following to `/etc/udev/rules.d/70-netnaming.rules`:

 ```
 SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="<ap0   mac address>", NAME="ap0"
+SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="<ap1   mac address>", NAME="ap1"
 SUBSYSTEM=="net", ACTION=="add", ATTR{address}=="<inet0 mac address>", NAME="inet0"
 ```

-Additionally, make sure that the access point device is not used to connect to the internet since we do not want to manage two separate networks by a single interface.
+Additionally, make sure that the access point devices are not used to connect to the internet.
 We can do that by adding the following to `/etc/NetworkManager/conf.d/unmanaged.conf`:

 ```
 [keyfile]
-unmanaged-devices=interface-name:ap0
+unmanaged-devices=interface-name:ap0,interface-name:ap1
 ```

 After that, restart `NetworkManager` and connect to the internet using the appropriate network